hsqs/spiders/README.md

+## About
-## Generally, I want to collect some images from a website, I write a simple spider and download what I want.
+Generally, I want to collect some images from a website, I write a simple spider and download what I want.
 All the envrionment is under Python3, and some other components should be installed.

 ## Every website matches a spider